Zoltán Téglás: Personal life

-Zoli rescues and takes pelicans and other sea birds to rehabilitation hospital.
+Zoli is the founder of The Pelican Rescue Team which rescues pelicans and other sea birds on site or takes them to a rehabilitation hospital for further treatment.

 For a time in the late 90s, he worked as a stunt performer; during one filming for a Jackie Chan movie, he suffered a serious spinal injury.
 He has appeared in Spectral in a cameo role.

 Sea Shepherd

 He is a supporter of the Sea Shepherd Conservation Society.
 At the May 2010 Pennywise gig at O2 Academy Birmingham, as well as the December 18 Ignite show at Chain Reaction in Anaheim, California, he wore a Sea Shepherd T-shirt, promoted the organization between songs and had an official Sea Shepherd merchandise stall setup alongside the Pennywise stall.
 He is also the 'Volunteer Music & Outreach Coordinator' for Sea Shepherd.

-He featured on an episode of Hope for Wildlife.
+He is featured on Season 6, Episode 16 of "Hope in the Wild".